DrakirL/DrakirL.github.io/p10/class/wizard.md

 You can use this feature once per Adventure.
 (PHRASING?)

 ## Wizard Subclass: School of Abjuration
-THEME: Sometimes you must fight fire with fire.
-Most of the time, a fire extinguisher would be better.
+THEME: Sometimes, one must fight fire with fire.
+Most of the time, one can easily fight fire with a fire extinguisher.

 ### Level 1: Abjuration Savant
 At each level, you learn one Arcane Abjuration Spell of a Rank equal to your Level. <br>